-- a) Ensures that counterparties that borrow LACERS' securities are qualified pursuant to LACERS' approved credit standards. - b) Indemnifies LACERS against borrower default. - c) Accepts and invests collateral according to collateral investment guidelines agreed upon with LACERS. - d) Provides the following reports to LACERS:
+- a) Ensures that counterparties that borrow LACERS' securities are qualified pursuant to LACERS' approved credit standards. - b) Indemnifies LACERS against borrower default. - c) Accepts and invests collateral according to collateral investment guidelines agreed upon with LACERS.

-Reporting Requirements of the Agent Ad hoc Reports Monthly Reports Quarterly Reports Any borrower defaults within a practicable time frame.
+R eporting Requirements of the Agent Ad hoc Reports Monthly Reports Quarterly Report Any borrower defaults within a practicable time frame.
 Any violations of LACERS' guidelines with a plan for correction within a practicable time frame.
 Volume and lending spreads for the Program.
 Total income received by LACERS and by the Agent for borrowing activity.
 Investment management activities and risk characteristics of the collateral investment portfolio including sector allocation, quality exposures, maturity exposures, borrower exposures, average days' liquidity, etc. LACERS lending activity, earnings, risk characteristics and general trends in the security lending marketplace.